kubernetes/community/contributors/design-proposals/envvar-configmap.md

 part of the environment variable section including the optional prefix when defined.

-The `create configmap` will add a `--from-env-file` flag to create a ConfigMap from a a single file where the file is in VAR=VAL format.
-Lines beginning with
-\# (comments) or blank lines are ignored.
-The VARs must be "C" identifiers.
-If an invalid VAR is present, a validation error will occur.
-If duplicate VARs are encountered, the last value will be used.

 ### API Resource

 A new `EnvFromSource` type containing a `ConfigMapRef` will be added to the